Humberts: Attempted comeback (2014–2017)

 A month later, on 21 May, it was announced that Humberts was acquired by luxury holiday homes business "Natural Retreats", a business founded by Matt Spence in 2006, after the former rugby player and Coca-Cola exec developed his family's farm in the Yorkshire Dales into a holiday let location, with timber lodges.
 Spence was quoted at the time saying that the acquisition of Humberts was "part of a plan “to create a leading rural estate agency and holiday lettings business".
 Humberts CEO Ian Westerling was moved to become 'Head of New Projects', whilst the Natural Retreats management team, took over the senior management positions at Humberts, promising to focus on Britain's ‘chocolate box towns’ as part of a 'new era' for the company.

 The new management team started implementing changes immediately.
 Traditional high-street branches were ditched in favour of "lounge-style hubs", each covering an entire county and managing clients’ homes and lifestyles.
 The first hub was announced for Poundbury, Dorset, with other hubs planned to be rolled out.
 At the opening in November that year, Humberts launched a new "lifestyle concierge" arm, called Humberts Living.
 The service offers a gamut of property-related services including gardening, removals, utility-switching and planning.

 The attempted revival of Humberts continued into 2019.
 After the announcement in February of various positive results since Natural Retreats took over, the firm announced in May 2019 it had made its first acquisition since the takeover, with the purchase of Kendal-based Scott Bainbridge has been bought for an undisclosed sum, boosting Humberts’ portfolio in the Lake District "by 25%".
 They also promoted the former COO Tim Simmomns - a veteran of the company for over 20 years, to CEO.

 However rumours began to swirl at the beginning of December, that Humberts was going back into administration, after the company website went down.
-It was later confirm on the 20th December 2019, that Humberts had gone back into administration, for the third time in 11 years.
+It was later confirm on 20 December 2019, that Humberts had gone back into administration, for the third time in 11 years.

 Franchisee takeover (2020)

-On the 24th January 2020, It was announced Humberts was going to be purchased by a group of Humberts Franchise owners.
+On 24 January 2020, It was announced Humberts was going to be purchased by a group of Humberts Franchise owners.
 Administrators had claimed that there was national and international interest, however this was the best possible solution for the brand.